Last Updated on by Admin

 Across the board, the prices of smartphones shot up in 2020 and so it is more difficult to get the value that you want with your money.
-Which is why we have sat down to research and compile for you this list of the best phones under $200 in Nigeria and Kenya in 2021.
+Which is why we have sat down to research and compile for you this list of the best phones under $200.

 The smartphones listed below are not the only ones available for under $200.
 There are many more.
 The mid-range market is a crowded place, after all.
 But if you want to spend anything from $125 to $200 and you want the best possible value out of your money, the phones below are the ones to consider.